SatyamBansal/csgoempire-bet-history-analyzer/README.md

 3. **Check extension is enabled**: Check the extensions page to ensure it's enabled
 4. **Check console for errors**: Open browser dev tools and look for error messages
 5. **Try refreshing the page**: Sometimes the content script needs a page refresh to load properly
+6. **Test with the test page**: Open `test-page.html` to verify the extension is working correctly

 ### Data Not Recording

-1. **Check if "Record Bets" button appears**: If not, you might not be on CSGOEmpire's betting history page
-2. **Verify you're on the correct page**: Make sure you're on CSGOEmpire's betting history page, not other sections
+1. **Check if you're on the correct page**: Make sure you're on CSGOEmpire's betting history page, not other sections
+2. **Verify the "Record" button works**: Click the extension icon and try the "Record" button in the popup
 3. **Check for JavaScript errors**: Look in the console for any parsing errors
 4. **Ensure you have betting history**: The extension only works if you have betting history to display
+5. **Test with the test page**: Open `test-page.html` to verify recording functionality

 ### Data Export Issues